Whangārei Art Museum

 Annualised attributable trip spend (excl. accommodation)

-Trip Spend vs. Museum-Attributable
+Trip Spend vs. WAM-Attributable

 Raw survey totals only: each bar sums what visitors told us about their trip budgets (including estimated accommodation), with the orange bar showing the portion attributable to WAM after applying the influence response.

-Trip spendMuseum-attributable
+Trip spendWAM-attributable

-Claimable Spend Mix by Origin (Top 10)
+Claimable Spend Mix by Origin (Top 5)